ambedeepak99/fud-truck/fud_truck_client/readme.md

 >- $ npm install

-Once grunt installed then you can run following command to deployed project [dom-deployed]
+Once grunt installed then you can run following command to deployed project [dist]
 >- $ grunt     (deployed project)
 >- $ grunt watch (It will watch changes in project and deploy project if changes found)